gregcaporaso/meta-miRNA/README.md

 Note:

-This tool is untested and you should NOT use this version until this message will be removed andtests are added
+This tool is untested and you should NOT use this version until this message will be removed and tests are added